+The curriculum that we teach has been planned to promote the Manchester five key skills for life: problem solving, teamwork, self-management (initiative, organisation, accountability), self-belief (confidence, resilience, positive attitude), and communication.
 We aim to ensure all children develop, build and are adept in their own skills physically, socially and creatively.
-Through the curriculum, competitions, clubs and My School Games Values, we place a high priority on physical fitness, but we also strive to promote wellrounded students who are equipped with a strong transferrable skillset that can aid their physical and emotional wellbeing for lifelong success.
+Through the curriculum, competitions, clubs and intra-schools tournaments, we place a high priority on physical fitness, but we also strive to promote well-rounded students who are equipped with a strong, transferrable skillset that can aid their physical and emotional well-being for lifelong success.